 Summary and My Insight

-Good signs/news remains about the same as last month:
+Good signs/news remains almost the about the same as last month:

 - The number of distressed homes for sale remain so low that they are truly irrelevant and did not play any perceptible role in our Lake Norman housing market.

-- New construction is definitely back.
+- New construction is definitely back in a consistent way.
 Custom and smaller groups of spec homes are popping up all over Lake Norman.
 Builders are telling me that they could built twice as many as they are if it weren’t for the shortage of qualified labor.

 - Existing home sales are being challenged by new construction!
 In head to head competitions new construction usually wins which hurts resale homes in the same or similar communities.

-- While easing a bit, strict loan standards are still making it more difficult of buyers to qualify despite some easing and modifications.
+- Strict loan standards implemented during the recession are still making it more difficult for buyers to qualify despite some easing and modifications.

-- Finding the perfect home has become more difficult because much of the older inventory has been picked over.
+- Finding the perfect home has become more difficult as sales improve and the number of homes for sale drops.
 Buyers who want perfection can’t wait too long to make decisions about new listings because the good homes and lots are selling very quickly.
-Watching the “hot sheet” is once again a part of the buying process.
+Watching the “hot sheet” is once again a part of the buying process for some price ranges and locations.
 Don’t procrastinate when considering a new listing because they are selling quickly!

 - No matter how hard I try to provide you with the most accurate and insightful data, it is critical to know your own niche because there are so many variables in the Lake Norman housing market.
 Don’t assume all price ranges and locations are equal.
 You might be facing multiple offers and/or picked over inventory or you might not.